If you’re like me, Birkenstock sandals are a year-round necessity. And that means buying new Birkenstocks every so often.

 Similarly, another unauthorized reseller, Walmart.com, sells just one shoe — the black Birko-flor Gizeh for $66.81 (36% off).

-6. Check Proozy flash sales to save up to 76% on Birkenstock.
+7. Proozy flash sales can save you up to 76% on Birkenstock.

 Proozy is like an online outlet store that has fast-paced “flash sales.”
-While they have fewer varieties of Birkenstock sandals than other sites, their maximum savings are the highest we’ve seen.
+Flash sale sites can circumvent MAP pricing, so they’re the best place for deep discounts.
+They have fewer varieties of Birkenstock sandals than other sites, but their maximum savings are the highest we’ve seen.
 And they do have a decent selection of Birkenstock boots, kids’ shoes, and accessories.

 By nature, flash-sales change frequently and inventory goes quickly, so you’ll want to check back regularly.